mtthwprctr/jekyll-now/_posts/2017-11-7-Spoof_plasmons.md

 ### Summary
 * Since the properties of the bound modes are controlled by geometry, this gives the ability to design spoof surface plasmon modes are almost any frequency.

-#### Relevant papers:
+#### References:
-Mimicking Surface Plasmons with Structured Surfaces - Pendry et al. - 10.1126/science.1098999 Surfaces with holes in them: new plasmonic metamaterials - Garcia-Vidal et al. - 10.1088/1464-4258/7/2/013
+[Mimicking Surface Plasmons with Structured Surfaces][http://science.sciencemag.org/content/305/5685/847]

+[Surfaces with holes in them: new plasmonic metamaterials][http://iopscience.iop.org/article/10.1088/1464-4258/7/2/013]